osintverse/Google-Dorks-Simplified/README.md

 ## Some of our useful products for OSINT loves -
 [OSINTverse](https://osintverse.com) is an OSINT ecosystem, Your go-to place for anything related to OSINT — tools in [SearchIn](https://osintverse.com/searchin), blogs and webinars on the Hub, and the community in the open.
+SearchIn is a fully fledged investigation workspace — not a bookmark list.
+Start from an identifier, query every provider we integrate in one UI, compare structured results, and keep the trail in a case you can reopen.
+Prepaid credits.
+Your wallet or a shared team wallet.

 ## Authors